Teetlez/teetlez.github.io/content/_index.md

 In my free time, I enjoy:

 🎿 Snowboarding | 🎮 Video Games | ♟️ Chess | 💡 Philosophy | 🎹 Piano | 🛠️ 3D Printing

----

-## Let's Connect

-If you’re interested in collaborating, discussing ideas, or just want to connect, feel free to reach out!
-I’m always open to new opportunities, whether they’re technical, creative, or both.

-Thank you for taking the time to visit my site.
-I hope you find something that sparks your curiosity, and I’d love to hear from you soon!

-Cheers